morinlab/MBB243/Glossary.md

 Genomic annotation refers to the process of identifying functional elements in a genome.
 Annotations are also what we call any set of coordinate-based information that result from this process, in other words, the locations of functional elements and their relationships to other annotations.
 Examples: gene, a gene's exons, an exon's splice sites, a gene's transcripts, repetitive elements.

+### BED

+A commonly used tab-separated format for storing and manipulating genomic annotations.
+[See more.](https://genome.ucsc.edu/FAQ/FAQformat.html)

 ### bit

 The minimal unit of binary data representation/storage.
 Can exist in two states (on or off, i.e. 0 or 1).